JZJisawesome/15Slide/README.md

 * Amazing snippets from websites (cites in code, may not be bound by 15Slide licences)

 ## Licencing
-15Slide is licenced under the Lesser GNU Public Licence (LGPL), Copyright 2018 John Jekel.
-Please be sure to keep this in mind.
+Copyright 2018 John Jekel.
+15Slide is licenced under the Lesser GNU Public Licence (LGPL).